BestTimesToVisit.com Logo

 culture

 Dress modestly when visiting mosques and other religious sites, especially for women.
-This means covering shoulders and knees, and women will need to wear a headscarf, which is usually provided at the entrance if you forget yours.
-A quick 'assalamualaikum' (peace be upon you) is a polite greeting to locals.
+This means covering your shoulders and knees, and women will need to wear a headscarf, which is usually provided at the entrance.
+It's a sign of respect, and you'll feel more comfortable blending in.

 transport

 While taxis are available, consider using ride-sharing apps like Dart or Grab for more transparent pricing and convenience.
-You can often pre-book rides, and the app will show you the estimated fare before you confirm, saving you any potential haggling.
+You can often pre-book rides and see your driver's details, which is great for getting around Bandar Seri Begawan without the hassle of negotiating fares.

 money